YouTube Playlist Cover Downloader

 Can I legally use the thumbnails I download?

 Playlist thumbnails are copyrighted by the uploader.
-Your right to use a thumbnail depends on the "fair use" doctrine.
-This legal principle allows for the use of copyrighted material for purposes such as education, commentary, criticism, and news reporting without needing to get permission.
-For example, using a playlist thumbnail in a review or educational video is often acceptable.
-However, using it for your own commercial project without adding any transformative value is not.
+Use generally falls under "fair use" for purposes like education, commentary, criticism, or news reporting.
+For example, using a playlist thumbnail in a review or explainer video is usually fine.
+Using it as the artwork for your own commercial project, with no transformative purpose, is not.